LRParser/pubchem-sklearn/capstone_project_jh.md

 ### Project Overview

+Computational chemistry is the study of chemical reactions using computer methods.
+This project focuses on applications of machine learning algorithms, in particular deep learning algorithms, to problems in computational chemistry.

+Bioassays produce much of the data used by computational chemists; they are a form of high-throughput experiment in which many small molecule compounds are tested against a target biological system to determine which of them exhibits ‘bioactivity’ in that system.
+The definition of ‘bioactivity’ may vary from assay to assay but often means increased or decreased expression of a particular gene or protein.

-There is a wealth of information about the biological activity of small modules which is hosted by the US National Institutes of Health at their [PubChem](https://pubchem.ncbi.nlm.nih.gov) site.
+There is a wealth of bioassay information hosted by the US National Institutes of Health at their [PubChem](https://pubchem.ncbi.nlm.nih.gov) site.
 As of the time this report was written, the Bioassay database at PubChem "...held over one million records holding 230,000,000 bioactivity outcomes deposited by over 80 organizations" (Wang, Yanli et al. 2017).
-Clearly there is a wealth of well-labelled data available here
+Clearly there is a wealth of well-labelled data available at this site.

-In this section, look to provide a high-level overview of the project in layman’s terms.
-Questions to ask yourself when writing this section:
-- _Has an overview of the project been provided, such as the problem domain, project origin, and related datasets or input data?_
-- _Has enough background information been given so that an uninformed reader would understand the problem domain and following problem statement?_
+For this particular project, we use the data that is available for Bioassay 1030, which looks at inhibitors for the gene ALDH1A1, a gene that is implicated in metabolic disorders.
+The source data is available [here](https://pubchem.ncbi.nlm.nih.gov/bioassay/1030).
+We utilize here the assay data table as well as a table with canonical module representations (referred to as SMILES format) as the base data for this project.

 ### Problem Statement

+At a high level the problem we want to solve is that of drug discovery; that is, helping to discover new small-module medicines.
+More specifically, we want to create a binary classifier that, when given a sample module in SMILES format, will predict whether or not it will be actice against ALDH1A1.
+This predictor should be both sensitive and specific; we want to neither miss potential new medicies, nor do we want to spend time testing 'false positive' predictions that turn out not to be bioactive.
+This binary classifier will allow us to implement a type of 'virtual drug screening' where we can test a large library of modules which we may not yet be able to physically produce and test, in order to focus and steer future confirmatort laboratory testing.

+The strategy I will use to attempt to find a sensitive and specific binary classifier is to experiment with several well-known machine learning algorithms from the packages of Scikit-Learn and Keras.
+I plan to take the following steps:

+1. 1.apple
+	1. green apple
+	2. red apple
+2. banana
+3. orange

+ Ensure source data is properly merged together, using the Pandas library
+2. Ensure that source data is balanced; as per reviewer suggestions.
+Because over 90% of the bioactivity results are 'False' (not bioactive) a naive classifier could simply preduct 'False' and achieve high accuracy.
+I plan to use the imbalanced-learn package to create a balanced dataset to help avoid this problem.
+3. Ensure that proper metrics are selected; I intend to use the F1 metric to compare different classifiers because this will help to ensure that sensitivity and specificity are both considered during evaluation
+4. Experiment with several different classifiers, specifically
+	a) Decision Trees (sklearn)
+	b) Random Forests (sklearn)
+	c) Fully-Connected Deep Neural Networks (keras)
+5. Experiment with several domain-specific classifiers, such as Morgan Fingerprints of varying sizes
+6. Experiment with

+ Tune network architecture

+Because the bioassay 1030 presents a fully labelled dataset of 220,402 compounds tested, we will hold out a section of test data in order to evaluate the performance of the binary classifier.

+I anticipate that the best solution to this problem may be found in the application of a deep learning algorithm, as these have shown best-in-class performance on several binary classification problems in recent years, e.g., the Cats vs Dogs problem on Kaggle linked [here](https://www.kaggle.com/c/dogs-vs-cats-redux-kernels-edition).

 In this section, you will want to clearly define the problem that you are trying to solve, including the strategy (outline of tasks) you will use to achieve the desired solution.
 You should also thoroughly discuss what the intended solution will be for this problem.
 Questions to ask yourself when writing this section:

 - _Is the problem statement clearly defined?
 Will the reader understand what you are expecting to solve?_
 - _Have you thoroughly discussed how you will attempt to solve the problem?_
 - _Is an anticipated solution clearly defined?
 Will the reader understand what results you are looking for?_